certtools/intelmq/docs/Bots.md

 ### Generic CSV Parser

+Lines starting with `'#'` will be ignored.
+Headers won't be interpreted.

 #### Configuration parameters

  * `"columns"`: A list of strings or a string of comma-separated values with field names.
 The names must match the harmonization's field names.
 E.g.